 Instead of fretting over it and just waiting for it to happen to you, you can be pro-active by using some online tools specifically created to let you know if your passwords have been leaked in security breaches.

 Many people and clients of mine don’t really know what an Internet Browser is.
 They just think it’s ‘the internet’.
 Or, the most common answer I get when I ask, “What internet browser are you using?” is, “Google”.
 And sometimes I get, “what’s an internet browser?”
 And even more scary is when I hear, “AOL”, or Internet Explorer”!!

 Your internet browser is the program or app that you use to browse the internet.
 They are two different things.
 The definition is actually in the name: “Internet” “Browser”.
 Where ‘Browser’ is used as a noun whose root is a verb.
 It’s a thing, that performs an action – on the Internet. (for those who want a grammar refresher, check out Wonderopolis)

 Google’s Chrome and Mozilla’s Firefox are two of the most popular internet browsers.
 Chrome now has a built-in feature called Password Leak Detection.
 What this does is compare passwords and usernames that you enter while browsing against over 4 billion credentials that Google knows to have been compromised.
-If your credentials are a match, you will receive a warning if your username and password have been compromised in a data breach on some site or app.
+If your credentials are a match, you will receive a warning that your username and password have been compromised in a data breach on some site or app.

 This does not mean that your Google account has been hacked, it means that your username and password combination that you just entered have been breached ‘somewhere’ on the internet, and you’re advised to change your password for any & all accounts that use that password.